 Assistant Football Coach

-Agnes is the medic/trainer at MFA.
-As a former member of the Liberian national team's training staff, Agnes is a highly respected medic in Liberian football circles.
+Agnes Togbah is the medic/trainer at LEAD MFA.
+As a former member of the Liberian national team's training staff, Togbah is a highly respected medic in Liberian football circles.
 She attends to our student-athletes at every training session and match, and she provides injury reports for our coaches on a daily basis.

 Director of Catering

-Sharon prepares MFA’s lunches.
+Sharon Ajavon prepares LEAD MFA’s lunches.
 As a young woman, she learned to cook under the tutelage of her mother, who is a renowned chef within the MVTC community in Paynesville.
 Since then, she has run a catering business and been the head chef at the Monrovia Vocational Training Center's restaurant.
-Sharon has a wonderful rapport with the student-athletes, and we are lucky to have her.
+Ajavon has a wonderful rapport with the student-athletes, and we are lucky to have her.

-Zoe works with Sharon on a daily basis to prepare school lunches.
-Prior to joining the Academy, Zoe was running her own catering company in Paynesville, Liberia.
+Zoe Anderson works with Sharon Ajavon on a daily basis to prepare school lunches.
+Prior to joining the Academy, Anderson was running her own catering company in Paynesville, Liberia.
 As a full-time caterer, she regularly cooked for hundreds of people at weddings, parties, and other big events.

-Zoe's cooking career began in 1997, when she attended a culinary school in Ghana.
-Upon completing her culinary course, Zoe opened a small restaurant called Red Copy in the Buduburam refugee camp.
+Anderson's cooking career began in 1997, when she attended a culinary school in Ghana.
+Upon completing her culinary course, Anderson opened a small restaurant called Red Copy in the Buduburam refugee camp.
 She has a wealth of cooking experience and we're delighted to have her ensuring our student-athletes are eating nutritious, delicious food.